elprl/TDApolloCodeGen/README.md

 The code generates a Swift Package in a `generate` folder in the root of the project folder.

-This SPM can then be added to the TDCodeReview project via a local SPM.
+This SPM can then be added to an xcode project via SPM - https://github.com/elprl/TDApolloCodeGen .